 - Alex Darlington is a student at Kutztown University in Pennsylvania who is majoring in political science.
 He also does social media work for The Reunited States.
 Entirely independent of Compassionate America, which does not endorse candidates or parties, Alex also is the chairman of the Stair Party.

-- June Klees, PhD, is a generalist historian and educator at Bay College in Michigan, where she strives to help others see the value of civics, critical thinking, and the social-behavioral sciences in everyday life.
+- June Klees, PhD, is a generalist historian and educator at Bay College in Michigan, where she strives to help others see the individual value of non-partisan civics, critical thinking, and the humanities and social-behavioral sciences in everyday life.
 She has developed history-related exhibits and has presented and published on topics tied to history and teaching.